ayukr23/ml-assessment-ayush-kumar/part_b/business_analysis.md

 | **2** | **Heatmap: Avg.
 Items Sold by Month × Promotion Type** | Identify seasonality interactions — does Flat Discount work better in January (post-festive clearance) but Loyalty Points work better mid-year? | Drives feature engineering decisions: month, quarter, and season must be included as features.
 May reveal that certain promotions should be locked to certain seasons |
 | **3** | **Footfall vs. Items Sold Scatter** (coloured by promotion) | Is the relationship linear?
 Do high-footfall stores benefit more from certain promotion types (conversion-rate vs. awareness effect)? | Guides whether footfall × promotion interaction terms are needed.
 May justify a log-transform of footfall if the relationship is sub-linear |
 | **4** | **Correlation Heatmap** (numeric features vs. items_sold) | Check for multicollinearity (e.g., store_size and footfall likely correlated).
 Identify which numeric features have the strongest individual signal. | Features with correlation > 0.8 to each other may need to be de-duplicated (keep one or apply PCA).
 Weak-signal features (\|r\| < 0.05) are candidates for removal |

-> **Bonus EDA — Promotion Rotation Frequency:** Plot a Sankey or sequence diagram showing how often stores change promotion month-to-month.
-If stores use the same promotion for 6+ consecutive months, this introduces temporal autocorrelation that a naive i.i.d. model will ignore.
-This finding would motivate adding a `months_on_same_promo` lag feature.

 ## (c) Handling 80% No-Promotion Transactions